airbnb/chronon/docs/source/test_deploy_serve/Test.md

 `--count` : Finds the specified number of heavy hitters approximately.
 The larger this number is the more accurate the analysis will be.
 Default 128

-`--sample` : Sampling ratio - what fraction of rows into incorporate into the heavy hitter estimate.
+`--sample` : Sampling ratio - what fraction of rows to incorporate into the heavy hitter estimate.
 Default 0.1

 ## Backfill